Fridges, microwaves fall prey to global chip shortage

-The U.S. based company, one of the world’s largest white goods firm, is falling behind on exports to Europe and the United States from China, by as much as 25% on some months, Jason Ai told Reuters in Shanghai.
+The U.S. based company, one of the world’s largest white goods firm, saw chip deliveries fall short of its orders by about 10% in March, Jason Ai told Reuters in Shanghai.

 “It’s a perfect storm,” he said on the sidelines of the Appliance and World Electronics Expo.